PUE and DCiE Data Center Efficiency Measurement and Benchmarking

 The UPS output is the first logical place to gather the IT load.
 Newer UPS systems may include readable front panels or use web interfaces, which simplify any detective work and provide a vehicle for trending data over time.
 Older UPS systems, without front panels or SNMP capabilities, can utilize the same clamp meters discussed in the transformer section.

-For additional help in calculating your PUE/DCiE call us 1-800-638-2638, or ask your questions in our consultation form.
+For additional help in calculating your PUE/DCiE call us 1-800-638-2638, or ask your questions via our evaluation form.

 Step 6: Take Meaningful Action